 Memorial contributions may be directed to Community Reformed Church’s Memorial Fund.

 Arrangements are in the care of the Charlevoix Chapel of Mortensen Funeral Homes.
 Please sign his online guestbook at www.mortensenfuneralhomes.com

-To plant a tree in memory of Robert Potter, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert Potter, please visit our floral store.